-New technologies that have emerged over the past few years including robotic process automation (RPA) have begun to impact the BPO industry.
+New technologies that have developed over the past few years, including robotic process automation (RPA), have begun to impact the BPO industry.

 Essentially, the work that gets outsourced to remote locations is the bottom-of-the-pyramid work, and as automation capabilities advance, those processes are becoming ripe candidates for removal.

-RPA with its cost savings, speed and efficiency is slowly making its way into all industries and all types of business processes.
-This will have a major impact on how BPOs operate and lead to jobs losses.
+Robotic process automation RPA with its cost savings, speed, and efficiency is slowly making its way into all industries and all types of business processes.

-Expanding enterprises do not want to hire thousands of people for small tasks such as processing insurance claims, data entry, and so on, as these tasks can be easily handled by computers.
+Expanding enterprises do not want to hire thousands of people to manage small tasks such as processing insurance claims, data entry, and so on, as computers can easily handle these tasks.

 While it is an uphill task for many BPO service providers, the top players in the industry are already working today to make robotic process automation part of their standard client services portfolio.

-This trend will dominate in 2018 and outsourcing companies will automate more processes to bring innovation to existing clients, improve productivity and regain a labor cost advantage.
+This trend will dominate in 2022, and outsourcing companies will automate more processes to bring innovation to existing clients, improve productivity, and regain a labor cost advantage.